-According to the Swedish regulations (SSI FS 2000:12), the effective dose to an individual in the critical group of one year of releases of radioactive substances to air and water from all facilities located in the same geographically delimited area shall not exceed 0.1 millisievert (mSv).
+According to the Swedish regulations (SSMFS 2008:23), the effective dose to an individual in the critical group from one year of releases of radioactive substances to air and water from all facilities located in the same geographically delimited area shall not exceed 0.1 millisievert (mSv).
 The effective dose, which includes the dose from external irradiation and the committed effective dose from internal irradiation, shall be integrated over a period of 50 years.
 When calculating the dose to individuals in the critical group, both children and adults shall be taken into consideration.
-Dose coefficients that are to be used for intake and inhalation are specified in Appendix III in Council Directive 96/29/Euratom.
+Dose coefficients that are to be used for intake and inhalation are specified in Appendix III in European Council directive 96/29/Euratom.

-The annual average effective doses to individuals of the critical group from discharges and emissions for the period 2002 - 2007 are given in Table 3.20 and Figure 3.11.
+The annual average effective doses to individuals of the critical group from discharges and emissions for the period 2002-2007 are given in Figure 3.11 and Table 3.20.